sevenkkk/vue-admin-mixin/README.md

 }
 ```

-## If the table is a component, in this case < PlatformListTable > component, we can use the【 VdTable.ListMixin 】To synchronize data.
+## If the table is a component, in this case the component < PlatformListTable >, we can use the【 VdTable.ListMixin 】To synchronize data.

 ```html
 <el-table :data="vdList" stripe>